vangaakhila/URL_Shortener/README.md

 </body>

 ```
-Verify the deployment by navigating to http://localhost:8080/ in your preferred browser.
+For UI view navigate to http://localhost:8080/ in your preferred browser.

 ```sh
 http://localhost:8080/